 Navigating between plans

 Your organization may have multiple strategic plans (typically representing the plans of different teams or departments).
-To switch between plans, simply click the drop down menu in the top right to see a list of plans you can see.
+To switch between plans, simply click the Planner section on the left sidebar to see a list of plans you can see.

 You can quickly switch plans, as well as mark any plan as a favorite which will bump it to the top of this list (useful if your organization has a lot of different plans).

-Note: You may not be able to edit elements on all of the plans you can see - this will depend on privilege settings for your user account.
+Note: You may not be able to edit elements on all of the plans you can see - this will depend on permission settings for your user account.

-There are 3 different ways to visualize your plan.
-You can toggle between the different views using the icons below:
+There are 2 different ways to visualize your plan.
+You can toggle between the different views using the option below:

 Here's a quick overview of the different views and when to use each: